matthiasak/batchql/README.md

 BatchQL is a language-level query optimizer for GraphQL.

 **Note:** Not all GraphQL features are perfectly supported, there will be some caveats that come with the usage of a tool like this.

-1. Your batched queries will return data that you asked for, but may have additional attributes on the tree of data returned.
-You should not depend on this extra data always existing.
-Future iterations will produce a nested reverse-mapping feature that will only return the data from a particular query.
-2. Language level parsing and query optimizations have not been fully completed for fragment expansions and directives.
-3. Query arguments from parallel queries can be shared since queries are batched.
+Right now, you should handle mutations and subscriptions through standard means, as the batching logic has been written with queries in mind.
+But mutations are really close to working :)

 ## Installation & Usage